oceangiri23/Patternverse-Carpet_Design_Variations_generator/README.md

 ```bash
 python main.py
 ```
-By default, the script processes an image located at `/content/test/30.png`.

 ### 3. Output
 The generated images will be saved in the working directory with names like: